knightcrawler-stremio/knightcrawler/README.md

 ### Monitoring with Grafana and Prometheus (Optional)

 To enhance your monitoring capabilities, you can use Grafana and Prometheus in addition to RabbitMQ's built-in management interface.
 This allows you to visualize and analyze RabbitMQ metrics with more flexibility.
+With postgres-exporter service, you can also monitor Postgres metrics.

 #### Accessing RabbitMQ Management